-In recent years there have been a number of changes to the English education system and in 2016 the British government announced that it would introduce new GCSE and IGCSE qualifications graded on a scale from 9 down to 1 rather than the traditional A, A, B, C, D, E, F, G. The changes are currently being phased in with some awarding bodies and subjects using the old scale and some the new.
-All GCSE courses for the 2022 examination series will be graded using the new 9 to 1 scale.
+In recent years there have been a number of changes to the English education system, and in 2016 the British government announced that it would introduce new GCSE and IGCSE qualifications graded on a scale from 9 down to 1, rather than the traditional A\, A, B, C, D, E, F, G. This grading system was phased over a number of years, but all BSA GCSE and IGCSE courses from 2022 will now be graded using the new 9 to 1 scale.

-In order to maintain consistency the BSA will report student progress to parents using the new 9 to 1 grading.
+In order to maintain consistency, the BSA will report pupil progress to parents using the new 9 to 1 grading.
 However, we are aware that some parents may be familiar with the old grading structure and have included a comparison table produced by the British Department of Education to the right.

-You will notice under the new scale a grade 9 will be the top grade with a grade 4 being roughly equivalent to a old C grade.
+You will notice under the new scale, a grade 9 will be the top grade, with a grade 4 being roughly equivalent to the old C grade.
 Previously the British Department for Education (DfE) considered a good pass to be a C grade, however under the new system a good pass is considered to be a grade 5 rather than a grade 4, therefore raising the bar nationally for what is considered to be a good pass.